yaw-computer-graphics-course/yaw-cs-341-epfl/Final_Project/final-report/final.md

 \* *We later replaced the Blender-created flame with a procedurally generated mesh and applied a procedural texture on top, which better captured the desired dynamic and natural appearance.*

-### Challenges
+Despite the setbacks shown above, we were able to resolve all of them through iterative improvements.
+We included these failed attempts in the report as a trace of the development process and the challenges we faced and overcame.

+However, two issues related to soft shadow rendering remain unresolved.

-#### Challenges in Soft Shadow Implementation
+#### Issues in Soft Shadow Implementation

 During the development of soft shadow rendering, two primary visual issues were encountered.
-These issues affect the consistency and realism of shadows across different lighting conditions and viewing angles.
+These affect the consistency and realism of shadows across different lighting conditions and viewing angles.

----

-### 1. Inconsistent Shadow Rendering Near Light Sources
+__-> 1.
+Inconsistent Shadow Rendering Near Light Sources:__ <br>

-In certain cases, especially around bright light sources like the flame of the campfire and when viewed from specific camera angles, soft shadows were either missing or appeared overly sharp.
-This led to unnatural lighting transitions and reduced visual realism.
+In some situations—especially around bright light sources like the flame of the campfire and from certain camera angles—soft shadows were missing or appeared unnaturally sharp.
+This led to inconsistent lighting and a less realistic appearance.

 **Potential Causes:**

-- **Cube Mapping Limitations**: Shadow data is captured using cube maps, and fragments near the edge of the cube’s coverage may not receive sufficient detail.
+- **Cube Mapping Limitations**: Fragments near the edges of the cube map’s coverage may lack sufficient detail.
-- **Poisson Disk Sampling Variation**: The softness of shadows depends on sampling.
-Depending on the viewing angle and fragment location, this could explain to inconsistent results.
+- **Poisson Disk Sampling Variation**: The shadow softness depends on the sampling distribution, which may produce inconsistent results depending on the view angle and location.

 **Potential Mitigation Strategies:**

-- **Increased Sampling Resolution**: Using more Poisson disk samples can produce smoother transitions, though it increases performance costs.
+- **Increased Sampling Resolution**: More Poisson disk samples can produce smoother shadow edges, at a higher computational cost.
-- **Adjustable Shadow Softness**: Dynamically modifying the `shadow_softness` parameter, possibly based on distance to the light source, can help maintain consistent shadow quality.
+- **Adjustable Shadow Softness**: Dynamically modifying the `shadow_softness` parameter, possibly based on distance to the light source.
-- **Bias Optimization**: Fine-tuning the depth comparison bias reduces artifacts like shadow acne and helps improve rendering accuracy.
+- **Bias Optimization**: Carefully adjusting the bias used in depth comparisons to reduce shadow acne and artifacts.
-- **Hybrid Shadow Techniques**: Combining hard and soft shadow methods may offer a more balanced appearance, especially near light sources.
+- **Hybrid Shadow Techniques**: Mixing soft and hard shadows to balance realism and detail near complex lighting regions.
-- **Higher Cube Map Resolution**: Increasing the depth map resolution can improve detail capture and minimize shadow loss near complex geometry.
+- **Higher Cube Map Resolution**: Improves detail capture and helps reduce shadow loss near bright or complex surfaces.

----

-### 2. Artifacts at Greater Distances
+__-> 2.
+Artifacts at Greater Distances:__ <br>

-At greater distances from light sources, particularly on large terrain surfaces, visual artifacts such as black lines were observed.
-These artifacts break the visual continuity of the scene and are especially visible in low-light or shadowed areas.
+On distant terrain surfaces, especially in shadowed regions, visual artifacts such as black lines were visible.
+These disrupted the visual flow and were particularly noticeable in low-light conditions.

 **Potential Causes:**

-- **Depth Precision Loss**: Shadow map depth resolution decreases with distance, resulting in mismatches during shadow comparison.
+- **Depth Precision Loss**: Shadow map precision decreases with distance, leading to inaccurate shadow results.
-- **Insufficient Sampling Coverage**: At long ranges, the Poisson disk sampling may not provide enough variance, leading to sharp transitions and visible lines.
+- **Insufficient Sampling Coverage**: Poisson disk samples may not provide adequate variation at longer distances.
-- **Fixed Bias Limitations**: A static bias value may not be suitable for all distances, causing some fragments to be incorrectly shadowed.
+- **Fixed Bias Limitations**: A uniform bias does not adapt well to varying fragment depths, resulting in incorrect shadowing.

 **Potential Solutions:**

-- **Higher Shadow Map Resolution**: Improves detail accuracy at long distances, reducing depth-related artifacts.
+- **Higher Shadow Map Resolution**: Improves shadow accuracy and reduces artifacts in large or distant surfaces.
-- **Distance-Based Biasing**: Adjusting the bias based on fragment distance allows more accurate depth comparison across varying ranges.
+- **Distance-Based Biasing**: Modifying bias based on fragment distance to improve consistency across depth ranges.
-- **Post-Processing Filters**: Blurring or blending operations applied after shadow rendering can reduce the visibility of hard lines and improve visual integration.
+- **Post-Processing Filters**: Applying blur or blending filters during post-processing to smooth out hard lines or discontinuities.

+### Challenges

 ## Contributions